 If you haven’t figured it out yet, this post is about Citra hops for another riveting entry in the ‘Let’s Learn!’ section of this blog.

-The last time we explored a hop, Mosaic was the guy.
+The last time we explored a hop, Mosaic hops were the guys.
 If you recall (if you read), Mosaic is good for IPAs.

 So today I’m shaking it up a bit and tackling Citra, a hop that’s good for IPAs.

 Citra hops began as an orphan.
 Created in a Frankenstein’s monster kind of way, the hop is a cross-breeding of four or five different hop varieties.
 It then grew, evolved and was pawned around the hop selling big boys for a decade or so.

 Then, in 2007, the hop was shopped around to small-name beer companies like Widmer Brothers and Sierra Nevada.
 The two jumped right on the Citra train and started brewing some of the best god damned beers.

 Since then, Citra has started taking over the world.
 You can often find Citra-based beers on top 10, 20, 50, 100 and so on lists.

 Citra hops taste sort of like citrus, but not so much as other hop varieties.
 What you really get from this is a passion fruit/stone fruit sort of aroma and taste.

 It’s also worth noting that Citra has alpha acids of 11-15% (meaning that it has a pretty bitter flavor to it).

 Because of the good flavor and bitterness, you can probably guess why this hop took off in 2007 – yes, because of ales.
 More specifically, because of American ales and IPAs.

 What is Citra Beer?